How to Reset the Ignored Software Updates List in Mac OS X

 - Now refresh the “Updates” tab by hitting Command+R to find the list re-populated with whatever software packages you had previously ignored, which can then be installed as usual onto the Mac through the App Store mechanism

-This works in all modern versions of OS X, from Yosemite, Mavericks, Mountain Lion, etc.
+This works in all modern versions of Mac OS X, from High Sierra, Sierra, El Capitan, Yosemite, Mavericks, Mountain Lion, etc.

-Reset the Ignored Software Updates List from the OS X Terminal
+How to Reset the Ignored Software Updates List from the Mac OS Terminal

 Resetting the ignored Software Updates list from the command line is easy too, just launch the Terminal and type the following command: